Soft and chewy homemade bagels with cinnamon crunch topping that taste just like a snickerdoodle cookie!

 - ⅓ cup granulated sugar

-- 3 tablespoons vital wheat gluten (optional—will yield a softer bagel; omit if using bread flour)
+- 3 Tbsp vital wheat gluten (optional—will yield a softer bagel; omit if using bread flour)

 - 4 cups water